grafana/mimir/tutorials/play-with-grafana-mimir/README.md

 - Grafana on [`http://localhost:9000`](http://localhost:9000)
 - Grafana Mimir on [`http://localhost:9009`](http://localhost:9009)

+To learn more about the Grafana Mimir configuration, you can review the configuration file `config/mimir.yaml`.

 ## Explore Grafana Mimir dashboards

 Open Grafana on your local host [`http://localhost:9000`](http://localhost:9000) and view dashboards showing the status